asterlibraryjs/aster-js-app/README.md

 ```

 ### The more detailled way

-The way will allow the code to create the application synchronously allowing synchronous references to the app then start it.
+This way will allow to create the application synchronously allowing synchronous references to the app then start it.

 ```ts
 const builder = SinglePageApplication.create("Library");